arichtman/nix/README.md

 ### Topsoil (Kubernetes)

 - Set up Cilium IPv6
-  BGP peer cluster to router?
+- BGP peer cluster to router.
+Sortof working, 2 nodes failing.
+- Do dynamically-delegated prefixes for node pod CIDRs.
+  Honestly I'm not sure this is a value-add but it would be cool.
-  See crazy diagram for IPv6
+  See diagram below.
 - Set up IPv6 public ingress and firewalling
 - Use the kubernetes mkCert and mkKubeConfig functions [example](https://github.com/pl-misuw/nixos_config/blob/cce24d10374f91c2717f6bd6b3950ebad8e036d5/modules/k8s.nix#L11)
 - Look into kubernetes managing itself with etc+cluster CAs in `/etc/kubernetes/pki`